powerline/powerline/docs/source/overview.rst

 You can check if your vim supports Python 2 by running ``vim --version
 | grep +python``.

+If your vim version doesn't have support for Python 2, you'll have to compile it with the ``--enable-pythoninterp`` flag (this also requires the Python headers to be installed on your system).
+Please consult your distribution's documentation for details on how to compile and install packages.

 Vim version 7.3.661 or newer is recommended for performance reasons.

 Installation